SingleManTH/agiletoolkit.org/docs/overview/application.md

 * [ApiWEB](/TODO): a minimal frontend for web applications, mainly used for integrating with other frameworks
 * [ApiFrontend](/TODO): a comprehensive API for web applications, extending ApiWeb with routing, an integrated CSS styling system, and Page classes

-There are other more specialised APIs for installers and REST requests.
+There are other more specialized APIs for installers and REST requests.

 API classes descend from `AbstractView`, because they are generally used to create output.